 If a student completes a course of study (or OPT), the student is eligible for transfer through the end of the 60-day grace period.
 (See "F-1 grace periods

 That is to say, before the end of the 60-day grace period, the DSO at the transfer-out school must update the student's SEVIS record with a transfer-in school and a release date.

-The start date at the transfer-in school must be within 5 months following the release date set by the transfer-out school, or within 5 months of the program completion date in SEVIS, whichever date is earlier.
+The start date at the transfer-in school must be within five months following the release date set by the transfer-out school, or within five months of the program completion date in SEVIS, whichever date is earlier.

-This means that a student can remain in the United States for no more than 5 months between completing at the transfer-out school and beginning studies at the transfer-in school.
+This means that a student can remain in the United States for no more than five months between completing at the transfer-out school and beginning studies at the transfer-in school.

 Transfer for students on optional practical training

-For students on optional practical training (OPT) following completion of a course of study, a transfer can be done only if the student can begin studying at the new school within 5 months of transferring out to the school that recommended OPT or the date the OPT authorization ends, whichever is earlier.
+For students on OPT following completion of a course of study, a transfer can be done only if the student can begin studying at the new school within five months of transferring out to the school that recommended OPT or the date the OPT authorization ends, whichever is earlier.

 Special transfer topics

 How do plans for travel outside the United States impact transfers?